evidentlyai/evidently/docs/book/get-started/quickstart-cloud.md

 ---
-description: Get to know Evidently in a couple of minutes.
+description: ML Monitoring “Hello world.”
+From data to dashboard in a couple of minutes.
 ---

-ML Monitoring “Hello world.”
-From data to dashboard in a couple of minutes.

 # 1. Create an account